 The goldfield at Charters Towers covers a large area and therefore is being developed through accessing the ore bodies in several areas and interconnecting the mines where possible.
 There is a common management and equipment infrastructure that is available to the mines.

-Citigold has substantial development works in the Central mine area including a 238 metre deep production size decline, two ventilation shafts, power, workshops, etc. This mine is planned to resume going deeper and commence commercial gold production.
+Citigold has substantial development works in the Central mine area including a 238 metre deep production size decline access tunnel, two ventilation shafts, power, workshops, etc. This mine is planned to resume going deeper and commence commercial gold production.

 Citigold is self-sufficient in water due to recycling.
 The Company dewaters the Central mines from its submersible pump located into the historic mine workings and the water is recycled into the gold extraction plant.
 The water is good quality meeting stock quality drinking water standards with a neutral pH 7.
 Drainage into the mine workings from rainwater averages a modest 10 litres a second.
-The water level has generally been maintained about 100 metres below the surface for 20 years by pumping for only a few days each week on average.
+The water level has generally been maintained about 100 metres below the surface for 20 years.

 Mining method is modern drill and blast technique.
 The blast-hole drilling work is carried out by machines with single or dual drilling booms depending on the size of the work area.
 They drill holes that are loaded with specially formulated high impact explosives to break the rock.
 The broken rock is moved by large front end loading machines (Load-Haul-Dump units or LHD's) that move about 5 to 10 tonnes of rock each bite.
 The rock is loaded into 25 or 35 tonne capacity trucks and hauled to the surface.